 It’s that time again.
 Chase Freedom, one of my favorite cash back credit cards that I use on a regular basis, is changing their quarterly 5% cash back categories.
 I almost always use my Chase Freedom card whenever I make a transaction in one of these categories because 5% cash back is very hard to beat.

-For July, August and September 2014 (the third quarter) you can earn 5% cash back at gas stations and Kohl’s.
+For October, November and December 2014 (the fourth quarter) you can earn 5% cash back at Amazon.com, Zappos.com and select department stores.

 5% Cash Back Gets Even Better